valyu-network/LLM-Manager/README.md

 # Valyu LLManager - Simplifying MLOps for Self-Hosted LLM Inference 🛠️
-As an LLM application developer managing infrastructure, permissions and security for the complete LLM stack (embeddings models, vector databases, LLMs, caching, logging, api-endpoints etc.) can get very complex and costly.
-This is even before you deploy you start building out your actual application.
+As an LLM application developer, managing infrastructure, permissions and security for the entire LLM stack (embeddings models, vector databases, LLMs, caching, logging, api-endpoints etc.) can get very complex and costly.
+This is even before you start building out your actual application level logic.

 We recognised this when we started building scalable LLM applications.
 Deploying complete, maintainable high-performance Large Language Models applications was cumbersome.
 So we built the Valyu LLM Manager 🛠️

-Valyu LLManager reigns in this cost and complexity, easing the strain on development and operations teams when maintaining models.
-A handful of API calls can create or destroy model instances and supporting resources, with autoscaling, including scaling to zero, and support for Mistal models, Llama-3 models, embeddings models as well as custom-trained solutions.
-It is very AWS centric atm but we are making it agnostic :)
+Valyu LLManager reigns in this cost and complexity, easing the strain on your development and operations teams when building applications.
+It is easy- you can create or destroy entire model instances and supporting resources (vector databases, embeddings models etc.), with autoscaling, including scaling to zero.
+It supports any open-source LLM (Mistral, Llama3 etc.), any embeddings models on the `MTEB` keaderboard as well as custom-trained solutions.
+It is AWS centric atm but we are making it agnostic :)

-Scale immediately, with complete control over your models, while paying only for what you actually use.
+Scale immediately, with complete control over your model infrastructure, while paying only for what you actually use.

-This is designed to be deployed in your AWS environment, using CDK.
-This allows users to retain complete control and easily modify the framework, according to their needs.
+You can retain complete control over your infrastructure and easily modify the framework, according to your needs.

 ### Pricing Benchmarks